The Department of Physics (www.phys.ethz.ch) at ETH Zurich invites applications for the above-mentioned position.

 Please apply online: www.facultyaffairs.ethz.ch

-Applications should include a curriculum vitae, a list of publications, a statement of future research and teaching interests, a description of the three most important achievements, and the names of five references.
+Applications should include a curriculum vitae, a list of publications, a statement of future research and teaching interests, a description of the leadership philosophy, a description of the three most important achievements and the names of five references.
 The letter of application should be addressed to the President of ETH Zurich, Prof. Dr. Joël Mesot.
-The closing date for applications is 31 January 2021.
-ETH Zurich is an equal opportunity and family friendly employer, strives to increase the number of women professors, and is responsive to the needs of dual career couples.
+The closing date for applications is 15 June 2022.
+ETH Zurich is an equal opportunity and family friendly employer, values diversity, strives to increase the number of women professors, and is responsive to the needs of dual career couples.